atoulme/eth2.0-specs/specs/simple-serialize.md

 Convert directly to bytes the size of the int. (e.g. ``uint16 = 2 bytes``)

+It is recommended to allocate only as many bytes as the maximum value of the unsigned integer will allow to keep serialized values tightly packed.

 All integers are serialized as **big endian**.

 | Check to perform       | Code                  |